 - Servicers do not seem to be proactively reaching out to consumers who regularly make extra payments on ways to provide instructions.

-Check out the full summary of what we heard and tell us your story about your payment processing experience.
+Check out the full and tell us your story about your payment processing experience.
 If you are facing a specific problem with your student loan servicer, you can also submit a complaint online or by calling (855) 411-2372.